Albluca/academic-kickstart/content/publication/Thymus_vs_cancer_letter.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In Proceedings of the National Academy of Sciences " publication_short = "In PNAS"
+publication = "Proceedings of the National Academy of Sciences " publication_short = "PNAS"

 # Abstract and optional shortened version.
 abstract = "In our PNAS article, we explore the relationship between thymic involution and rising disease incidence with age.
 In letters from Jiménez-Alonso et al., Schooling and Zhao, and Mortazavi, the authors point out several topics deserving further discussion."